gohugoio/hugo/content/templates/lists.md

 ---
 title: Introduction to Lists in Hugo
-linktitle: Lists in Hugo
+linktitle: Hugo Lists Introduction
-description:
+description: Lists have a specific meaning and usage in Hugo.
+If you want to know how to render your site homepage, section homepage, taxonomy list, or taxonomy terms list, start here.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01